-4.2.2 BATTERY INSTALLATION/REMOVAL
+4.2.2 BATTERY INSTALLATION / REMOVAL

-- 1. To install the battery pack, insert the battery pack into the bottom of the transceiver, then turn the Battery Pack Lock to the "LOCK" position with a coin. - 2.
+- To install the battery pack, insert the battery pack into the battery rest on the bottom of the transceiver, then turn the Battery Pack Lock to the "LOCK" position with a coin. - 2.
 To remove the battery pack, turn the transceiver off, open the Battery Pack Lock on the bottom of the transceiver, then slide out the battery from the transceiver.